 To foil an extortion plot, an FBI agent undergoes a face-transplant surgery and assumes the identity and physical appearance of a ruthless terrorist, but the plan backfires when the same criminal impersonates the cop with the same method.

 Detroit - in the future - is crime-ridden, and run by a massive company.
 The company have developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
-The company sees a way to get back in favour with the public when a cop called Alex Murphy is killed by a street gang.
-Murphy's body is reconstructed within a steel shell and named Robocop.
-The Robocop is very successful against criminals, and becomes a target of supervillian Boddicker.
+The company sees a way to get back in favor with the public when a cop called Alex Murphy is killed by a street gang.
+Murphy's body is reconstructed within a steel shell and named RoboCop.
+The RoboCop is very successful against criminals, and becomes a target of supervillain Boddicker.
 Written by

 Colin Tinto <firstname.lastname@example.org>

 140 of 165 people found this review helpful.